Drug Test Instructions using approved methods

-Drug test instructions for urine test cups or dip cards.
+Instructions for urine test cups and dip cards.

 Never give prior notice to the person your drug testing.
 Even short notice may allow a “user” to try and beat the drug test.
 Don’t be fooled!
 People will go to great lengths to try to cheat the test.
 “Trust me we see it every day.”